Health, Safety and Welfare Policies

 • Ensure the injured person is comfortable and safe

-• Report to the main reception area immediately - telephone number 0 at Summer Row.
+• Report to the main reception area immediately - telephone number 0 to contact a reception desk.

 Food Hygiene Regulations